rk1165/rk1165.github.io/docs/tech_tools/hacker_tools.md

 #### Shells & Frameworks

-- `zsh` shell is a superset of `bash` and provides many convenient feautres out of the box such as:
+- `zsh` shell is a superset of `bash` and provides many convenient features out of the box such as:
   - Smarter globbing, `**`
   - Inline globbing/wildcard expansion
   - Spelling correction